papandas/fabric/README.md

 - Seller
   - Accept an order
-  - Submit an order to a provider
+  - Submit an order to a provider/supplier
   - Receive Notification of Delivery
   - Request Payment
+  - Resove a Dispute
+  - Refund an Order

 - Shipper
   - Receiver Request for Delivery